calebykim/App/README.md

 # Finnest

+## README's readme!

+Nate and Alberta told us that we need to have the DB running on a server to interact with it.
+But at the moment, we don't have permission to with the department machines.
+They said we will not be penalized for tech issues with the DB running on department machine servers.
+The demos work fine on non-CS department machines.
+They also said to make this issue clear in our readme (which we're doing here).

 ## Overview
   This app allows user registration and transactions.
 Parents sign up first, then kids can use a parent's e-mail to sign up.
 Please read "How to use" for a bit more information.